Xomega-Net/Xomega.Docs/docs/tutorial/2-search/7-auto-complete.md

 That's all there is to it.
 If you run the application now, you will see that the status operators have been updated for the multi-value properties.

-If you select an operator, e.g. *Is One Of*, you'll see that the selection control has been changed to a textbox with a drop down list, which displays the statuses using our new display format.
+If you select an operator, e.g. *Is One Of*, you'll see that the selection control has been changed to a textbox with a drop-down list, which displays the statuses using our new display format.

 ![Auto-complete](img7/auto-complete.png)